cinemascience/cinema/README.md

 All of the Cinema open source code can be found under the `cinemascience` group at `https://github.com/cinemascience`.
 This repository collects the officially released code.
-Other repositories under the `cinemascience` organization are considered *experimental*, and are not supported as production code by the Cinema team.
+Other repositories under the `cinemascience` organization are considered *experimental*, and are not supported as production code by the Cinema team, but are viable projects dedicated either to experimental applications, algorithms or viewers.

 # Cinema Release